Quick answer

 What Is a Discovery Call?

 A discovery call is a structured sales conversation designed to uncover a prospect's needs, budget, timeline, and decision-making process.
-It's a dialogue where the rep's primary goal is to understand the prospect's situation, challenges, and buying criteria — not to pitch.
-If you're wondering what a discovery call is: it's a structured dialogue to uncover pain, budget, authority, need, and timeline before presenting solutions.
+The rep's job is to understand the prospect's situation, challenges, and buying criteria, not to pitch.
+Strong discovery is what turns a curious prospect into a qualified opportunity.

 Discovery Call Definition